pyta-uoft/website/index.md

 ### Too many statements (R0915) {#R0915}

 The function or method has too many statements.
-You should then split it in smaller functions/methods.
+You should split it into smaller functions/methods.

-Note: comments do not count as statements.
+**Note**:

-Note: the checker limit is 50 statements.
+- The checker limit is 50 statements.
+- Comments do not count as statements.

 ~~~~ {include="R0915_too_many_statements"}
 ~~~~